codemybrainsout/smart-app-rate/README.md

 ## **Features**
 - Auto fetches the app icon to appear on top of the dialog
-- App session count to make the dialog appear on the app open event
+- App session count to make the dialog appear on the defined app open event
-- Feedback form if the user rates below the minimum threshold
+- Opens Feedback form if the user rates below the minimum threshold
 - Customizable title, positive button and negative button texts
 - Customizable button colors and backgrounds